johnnovak/twyg/doc/README.md

     make dirhtml_all

+Alternatively, you can just run `generate-docs.sh`.
+This will get rid of all previously generated output first (including figures) and then generate the docs from scratch.

-This consists of the following subtasks.
+The `dirhtml_all` task consists of the following subtasks:

 1. Generate the CSS from the Sass files: